Student Research Awards Program

 - A letter of reference/support from your graduate advisor, or, for undergraduate students, a KU faculty advisor.

 Previous grant recipients may apply, but preference may be given to those who have not received funding in the past.
-Applications can be submitted online using our webform, or via email (email@example.com) or delivered to:
+Applications must be submitted online using our webform.

-We will notify all applicants of funding decisions in late April.
-Awardees will receive a lump sum amount in July 2016.
+We will notify all applicants of funding decisions in mid-April.
+Awardees will receive a lump sum amount in July 2017.

 Special research opportunities at the KU Field Station.
 We encourage a diversity of research projects at the KU Field Station.
 In addition to ecological studies, other research or scholarly activity focused on the KU Field Station is of interest: geology, geography, history, architecture, engineering, economics, education, and other areas.